pranav-ap/blog/content/posts/regularization.md

 	<figcaption>Early Stopping</figcaption>
 </figure>

 Note that the performance of a model on a validation set may go up and down many times.
-This means that the first sign of overfitting may not be a good place to stop training.
+This means that the first time the validation set goes up sign of overfitting may not be a good place to stop training.

 There is no way to predict how many epochs it will take for overfitting to start.
-So it is important to keep an eye on the graph while training the model.
+So, keep an eye on the graph while training the model.

 # L1 Regularization